 - Elevated antibodies to the NR2 subunit of the glutamate receptor in the acute phase of mania but not at follow up

-- Antineuronal antibodies in NPSLE recognise the NR2A and the NR2B subunits of the NMDA receptor, which are highly concentrated in the hippocampus
+- Antineuronal antibodies in NPSLE recognize the NR2A and the NR2B subunits of the NMDA receptor, which are highly concentrated in the hippocampus

 - MHC region of chromosome 6 implicated in bipolar disorder and a range of autoimmune disorder, especially SLE

-White matter lesions in periventricular area in a patient with lupus presenting with mood disorder.
+White matter lesions in the periventricular area in a patient with lupus presenting with a mood disorder.
 These lesions are not specific to lupus.
 Learn more about white matter hyperintensities.